Thank You for Sparkles Monthly

 For my final project, I’ve decided to create a mini slimline card with an interactive component!
 If you’re not familiar with a “mini slimline” size, you take a piece of cardstock measuring 6″ x 7″ and then fold it in half on the 7″ side so that your card base is 6″ x 3.5″.
 I really don’t mind any size of card really as I have been known to make my own envelopes too.
 But I first learned about this “mini slimline” size from Taylored Expressions as she has many products in this size including the envelopes.
 (I have used one of the “slimline stitched dies” from TE to cut one of my panels on this card.)

 I’ve used BOTH of the Chaise Lounge stamp set with “Freida the Frog” (as she is named) as well as the Splash stamp set with “Rosie” (as she is named) from Inky Stamper on my card here today!
 I think they’re so CUTE!
 Ever have those moments with a friend floating around in the swimming pool and just soaking in the sun and some secrets?!!
 LOL!
-That sounds like a fantastic Summer event to me!
+That sounds like a fantastic summer event to me!

 For the “water” background, I took some Bristol Smooth cardstock and white heat embossed the “water wave” image (both stamp sets have one of these images in it).
 I took out some of the Nuvo Shimmer powders from my stash and made a fun watercolor panel with them.
 I haven’t used these in quite some time, so it was fun to play with and I forgot how shimmery they are!
 Obviously, the white embossed waves resisted the watercolor.

 I cut out the panel with the TE slimline stitched die and mounted it over a piece of dotted paper from the Doodlebug Swiss Dot Paper Pad.
 I stamped and colored the images, die cut them out and popped them up over the floaty tubes.
 (Remember the tip about using a white gel pen to go around the edges to get rid of those lines you see when you cut them out.)
-I then punched a hole on this watercolor panel where I wanted the images to be so they weren’t too close to each other to freely spin around!
+I then punched a hole on this watercolor panel where I wanted the images to be, so they weren’t too close to each other to freely spin around!
 Inky Stamper has these awesome interactive elements called “Clear Move-Its” and I LOVE them!
-They snap together and viola!
+They snap together and voila!

 You can see bits of the shimmer from the watercolor background here too!